JaseZiv/DontBlameTheData/content/project/worldfootballR/index.md

 date = 2021-01-10T00:00:00

 # Project summary to display on homepage.
-summary = "An R package developed to aid in the extraction of world football (soccer) data from fbref.com"
+summary = "An R package developed to aid in the extraction of world football (soccer) data"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`